Latest:

 Canada to Impose Tariffs on U.S. Products

-April 17, 2019April 26, 2019 Kristi Ruggles Canada, tariffs, trade
+April 17, 2019April 26, 2019 Kristi Ruggles tariffs, Canada, trade

 Canada is threatening new retaliatory tariffs on more U.S. exports if the U.S. tariffs on Canadian steel and aluminum are